ExpressionEngine/ExpressionEngine-User-Guide/docs/msm/overview.md

 ## Setting Up Multiple Sites

 All Sites must reside on the same server If using sub-domains or domains, directories must be able to access your main installation system directory.
-Please see Setup Domains and Sub-domains for more information.

 It is recommended that you [Create a Site](#creating-a-site) before setting up the domain or sub-domain.